milovanovic/magnitude/README.md

 ## Overview

 This repository contains Chisel design generator of complex number magnitude based on JPL approximation and its binary logarithm.
 A [JPL approximation](https://ipnpr.jpl.nasa.gov/progress_report/42-40/40L.PDF) is a kind of "alpha max plus beta min" algorithm that can enable high-speed calculation of magnitude both in software and hardware.
 This method requires only adders and shifters for its implementation therefore, it is particularly suitable for hardware implementations.
 For calculating log<sub>2</sub> a traditional approach based on Look-Up Table (LUT) is employed.
 A LUT is filled with predefined values and appropriately addressed during the logarithm calculation.
-Beside magnitude and log<sub>2</sub>(magnitude), generator supports an optional squared magnitude block.
+Besides magnitude and log<sub>2</sub>(magnitude), generator supports an optional squared magnitude block.
 A block diagram of this Chisel generator featuring a fully streaming interface and a variety of parametrization options is presented in figure below.
 ![Interface of the Chisel generator](./doc/images/magnitude_generator.svg)

 The design is mostly described with following Scala files available inside`src/main/scala` directory: